Skip to main content

 Rate Limits

 All /flare/v1/* endpoints are rate-limited per project based on the project's plan tier.
-Rate limiting is enforced by the RateLimitMiddleware using a sliding window algorithm.
+Limits are enforced using a sliding-window algorithm.

 Rate Limit Tiers